mloporchio/QP-solver/README.md

 # QP-solver
-A convex quadratic program solver.
+A convex quadratic program solver written in C++.